Design thinking in three dimensions.

 Virtual reality is no longer in the realm of science fiction.
 In the last few years, the virtual and augmented reality (VR/AR) market has been heating up with big tech companies like Microsoft, Google, HTC, Facebook, and even Apple jumping in.
 And the technology is no longer just for gamers but is being used for everything from car sales to corporate training.
 Forbes predicts VR and AR headset sales will hit $80 million by 2021 and TechCrunch is making a case that AR could become the primary driver of a $108 billion AR/VR market by 2021.

 Right now, the VR/AR landscape looks a bit like the wild west.
 Not many standards or guidelines exist, and many people are still not entirely sure what VR/AR is, and why it matters.
-For designers, VR/AR offers an opportunity to be in on the ground floor of creating and designing an entirely new industry — developing the design standards, rather than following preset rules outlined by someone else.
+For designers, virtual reality design and augmented reality design offers an opportunity to be in on the ground floor of creating and designing an entirely new industry — developing the design standards, rather than following preset rules outlined by someone else.

 Since most designers have spent years honing their craft on flat screens: computers, mobile devices, or even print design, it may seem daunting to jump into 3D design.
 It may be surprising to learn that many of the skills you already have apply to this new frontier.